tgourav/tgourav.github.io/CV.md

 </div>

 ## **Bio**
-Gourav Takhar is a PhD student at IIT Kanpur with a focus on "synthesis for security and bug finding."
+Gourav Takhar is a PhD student at IIT Kanpur with a focus on "synthesis for security and bug detection."
 He has published research on security in esteemed conferences such as TACAS, CAV, ASE, HOST, and ICCAD.
 He also got a best paper award in ICCAD for his work in validating hyper-properties for system-on-chip designs.
 More recently, he has been working on synthesizing techniques for program verification, specifically addressing incorrectness logic.
 Additionally, Gourav has developed tools for learning program verification and testing.

 ## **Research Interests**
 I  am interested in the Formal Methods domain.
-Following are some of the specific areas:
+Following are some of the specific areas which I have worked and am interested in working:

 * Functional Synthesis for Logic Locking (used to stop Intellectual Property (IP) piracy).
 * Function Synthesis for verification of buffer overflow safety properties of "Open Programs".